tianxiangchen2015/Apache-spark-bayes-model-reuters/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
+* Use sample code from https://chimpler.wordpress.com/2014/06/11/classifiying-documents-using-naive-bayes-on-apache-spark-mllib/
-* etc
+*